-Bus stops are identified with a blue or green sign.
+Bus stops are identified with a Gold Coast Transit District bus stop sign.
 Listed on the sign are the routes serving the stop.
-For the safety of our passengers, GCT buses only stop at designated bus stops.
+For the safety of our passengers, buses only stop at designated bus stops.

-Arrive at your bus stop at least 5 minutes early.
-(Click here for schedules) Stand near the sign, bench or bus shelter so that the driver can see you.
+Use our Trip Planner or Bus Book to see what time the bus arrives, and plan to arrive at your bus stop at least 5 minutes early.
+Stand near the sign, bench or bus shelter so that the driver can see you.
 The driver may not know to stop if you are not clearly visible.

 The route number and destination of each bus is displayed on a head sign above the windshield.
 Before boarding the bus, make sure it is the bus you wish to take.
 If you are unsure, ask the bus operator to assist you.

 If you are unsure of where to get off the bus, ask your bus operator to call out the desired stop asthe bus approaches it.
 If your trip requires the use of more than one bus to reach your destination, ask the driver for a free limited-time transfer slip when you pay your fare.
-Transfers are not valid for a round trip.
-If you are using a monthly pass or day pass you will not need a transfer slip.
+If you are using a 31-day pass or day pass you will not need a transfer slip.